tinyheero/tinyheero.github.io/_drafts/kallisto.md

 ![Modified Figure 1a,c]({{ site.url }}/assets/kallisto-fig1-a-c.png)

-To find the transcript this read corresponds to, we can take the intersection of all the k-compatibility classes (i.e. the transcripts) and this would give us the k-compatibility class of a read and thus the transcripts the read is compatible with (Figure 1c; Modified to add k-compatibility classes of each node).
+To find the transcript this read corresponds to, we can take the intersection of all the k-compatibility classes (i.e. the transcripts) and this would give us the k-compatibility class of a read and thus the transcripts the read is compatible with (Figure 1c; Modified to add the k-compatibility class of each node).

 ![Modified Figure 1c]({{ site.url }}/assets/kallisto-fig1-c.png)

-In this case, the intersection of the k-compatible classes of all black nodes would be the blue and pink transcript.
+In this case, the intersection of the k-compatibility classes of all black nodes would be the blue and pink transcripts.
 This idea can be extended to paired-end reads very easily by simply taking the intersection of the k-compatibility classes along the entire fragment (i.e. both reads).

 This is almost what kallisto does except that it takes advantage of the fact that there can be redundant information along a path.
-For instance, We see that the 3 left most nodes form a contig (i.e. linear stretches that have identical colorings) and all have the same k-compatibility class; This is classified as having the same "equivalence class".
-When kallisto hashes a read k-mer to the T-DBG, it looks up the k-compatible class of the node and then **"skips" to the node that is after the last node in the same equivalence class**.
+For instance, we see that the 3 left most nodes form a contig (i.e. linear stretches that have identical colorings) and all have the same k-compatibility class; This is classified as having the same "equivalence class".
+When kallisto hashes a read k-mer to the T-DBG, it looks up the k-compatibility class of the node and then **"skips" to the node that is after the last node in the same equivalence class**.
 Figure 1d demonstrates this:

 ![Figure 1d,e]({{ site.url }}/assets/kallisto-fig1-d-e.png)